pindjouf/tournoi/README.md

 The original project had some restrictions to make sure that we really understand the basics, and don't rely on frameworks/libraries.
 But I might break that rule here and there.

 ![image](assets/tournoi.png)

+### Things left to do:

+- Set up auth
+- Set up tournois